w3c/mathml/docs/function-semantics.md

 As with `mathrole` and `meaning`, this proposal will only be useful if we end up standardizing "some" names.
 This was definitely a problem for Content MathML in the past.
 Hopefully with the passage of time and also the (maybe) reduction in complexity of this proposal, we can create a larger and more useful list more quickly.
 We should be able to easily create a list equivalent to pragmatic Content MathML easily.
 <!-- %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% -->
 # Summary
 I believe this proposal is an improvement over using `mathrole` because it bundles the meaning with its arguments without addition tables to figure them out.
-I also feel it is an improvement over trying to extract out patterns of usage and name them as that requires developing (and remembering) to open-ended sets of names and introduces an indirection that doesn't add any power.
+I also feel it is an improvement over trying to extract out patterns of usage and name them as that requires developing (and remembering) two open-ended sets of names and introduces an indirection that doesn't add any power.
 <!-- %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% -->